Puude/Pushbullet-Arduino/README.md

-This is a library for easy use of the PushBullet API with the WiFiNinna library.
+This is a library for easy usage of the PushBullet API with the WiFiNinna library.

 Works with the Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2.